-Smartphones and the expansion of mobile networks in particular have become a double-edged sword.
+Smartphones and the expansion of mobile networks, especially, have become a double-edged sword.
 Children can access the Internet more easily, but parents have to worry about their children releasing personal and financial information to cyber criminals.

-Until two months ago, the Children's Online Protection Policy Act, or COPPA, which was passed in 1998, did not address the particular threats of today's mobile space.
+Until last month, the Children's Online Protection Policy Act, or COPPA, passed in 1998, did not address the particular threats of today's mobile space.
+The Federal Trade Commission, or FTC, tackled this issue on December 19 when it updated the Children’s Online Protection Policy Act, or COPPA.
 The original law mostly dealt with online websites and their ability to collect, distribute, or use the personal information of children under 13.
-The Federal Trade Commission, or FTC, tackled this issue in December of last year, when it updated the Act.
-(View COPPA here
+(View the COPPA law here

 Now "personal information” that cannot be collected

-includes children’s photographs, videos, and geographical information.
-Kid-directed apps and websites must seek parental permission before collecting and sending this information and the online behavior patterns of children to third parties.
+includes children’s photographs, video, and geographical information.
+Also, kid-directed apps and websites must seek parental permission before third parties can collect information about children via plug-ins, such as Facebook

-However, developers of ads and software only have to adhere to this ban on personal information gathering if they possess “actual knowledge
+However, companies only have to adhere to this ban on personal information gathering if they possess “actual knowledge

 Additionally, parental consent is required